What Is THCA: Is THCA Different From THC?

 So, with all this in mind, is THCA right for you?

 Compared to all the other popular hemp-based cannabinoids, THCA is one of the most versatile.
 In its base form, THCA delivers subtle relaxation and therapeutic benefits, while keeping the mind firmly planted.
-Then, when heated, THCA pops with all the classic psychoactive, euphoric effects we’ve come to love about THC, making it right for a majority of cannabis users.
+Then, when heated, THCA converts into THC and creates the classic effects commonly associated with cannabis use, making it a popular option for many users.